DIPlib/diplib/src/documentation/image.md

 in the documentation and code depending on context.
 We say that an image with 1 million pixels and 3 samples per pixel has a total of 3 million samples.

-If the tensor is 0D (a single sample), the image is a standard gray-value image.
+If the tensor is 0D (a single sample), the image is a standard gray-value image (which we refer to as scalar image).
 A 1D tensor (a vector) can be used to represent color images (e.g. an RGB image has three samples per pixel), but also for example the image gradient (see `dip::Gradient`).
 With a 2D tensor (a matrix) it is possible to represent concepts such as the Hessian and the structure tensor (see \ref why_tensors).
 For example, the Hessian of a 3D image has 9 samples per pixel.
 For more details on how tensor elements are stored, see the section on \ref tensors.

-An `%Image` object can contain samples of a wide variety of numeric types, including binary, unsigned and signed integers, floating point, and complex.
+A `%dip::Image` object can contain samples of a wide variety of numeric types, including binary, unsigned and signed integers, floating point, and complex.
 For a complete list see the description of the `dip::DataType` class.
 All the image's samples must have the same type.